ValgulNecron/kasuki/readme.md

 - General part:
   - [X] Change how the text is displayed to support localization.
   - [X] Find a name for the bot.
-  - [x] Add a database for some stuff.
+  - [x] Add a sqlite database.
+  - [ ] Add postgres database choices.
-  - [ ] Add more database choices like postgres and more when I have time.
+  - [ ] Add more database choices when I have time.
   - [X] Banner.
 Show your or a specified user banner.
   - [X] Profil.
 Show a user profile and some info.
   - [X] Avatar. show you the profile picture of a user.